fleetdm/fleet/handbook/community.md

     A--D
 ```

-## Pull Requests
+## Pull requests

 The most important thing when community members contribute to Fleet is to show them we value their time and effort.
-We need to fget eyes on community pull requests quickly (within 1 business day) and get them pushed merged as soon as we can.
+We need to get eyes on community pull requests quickly (within 1 business day) and get them merged as soon as we can.